 There are many small adjustments you can make to increase revenue.
 Put them all together and these 10-15% increases will multiply into a lot better performance!!

-Beware technology for technology’s sake.
+Beware technology for technology’s sake

-Technology for technology’s sake, or for “cost reduction” can cost you money and even customers.
-When the big banks ripped out all the tellers from their branches and closed branches, they lost business.
 Use technology intelligently – use it to find ways to deliver new solutions to your customer’s problems.
 Netflix delivered movies fundamentally differently from VideoEasy.
 Uber delivers car trips differently from taxis.